BurakAy/FoundationsProject/README.md

 # Foundations Project

-This is your first individual project at Revature.
 You are tasked with creating a ticketing reimbursement system for a company.
 To have an idea of what is expected of you, watch the following below:

 [Project Completion Demo](https://drive.google.com/file/d/1DmA__wMgUeRsaG-Ad4zYe8HUH6OBHB3J/view?usp=sharing)

-This project will require you to use technologies that you may have not come across yet but will in the course of training.
-Make sure to plan ahead, and have a clear idea of what you need for the project and what you can complete with what you have learnt.
-Do not leave this project to after you have learnt all the technologies.
-The required features must be completed and presented during a 5 minute timeslot for presentation of the project and 5 minutes for Q/A. Extension features are available for undertaking once the required features are completed, but they do not contribute to your projects completion.

-## Required Technolgies
+## Technolgies

 - NodeJS
 - DynamoDB